Domestic violence and abuse: Safeguarding during the COVID-19 crisis

 Recognising types of abuse

 NICE/SCIE has produced Recognising and responding to domestic violence and abuse: a quick guide.

 This quick guide offers social workers and other professionals a summary of NICE guidance on how to identify and help stop domestic violence and abuse.

 SCIE's Adult safeguarding practice questions identify a number of challenging safeguarding dilemmas to help people support adults with care and support needs who are experiencing or at risk of abuse or neglect.

 We know that agencies need to work together to gain a picture of the life of a person living with domestic abuse which includes older adult abuse.
 Although it is now possible to meet in person again, it is likely that agencies will continue to make use of technology to meet virtually too.

 - Agencies need to share plans about how they will manage the increase in domestic violence and abuse.

-- Each agency should clarify how it intends to engage with families over this period and as restrictions continue.
+- Each agency should clarify how it intends to engage with families, taking into account the removal of most restrictions and the ongoing risk of transmitting COVID.

-- Although many agencies may be working remotely, it is important that information sharing and engaging with families and victims continues regularly and in creative ways, safely and securely.
+- Although many agencies may continue with remote working, it is important that information sharing and engaging with families and victims continues regularly and in creative ways, safely and securely.

-- Multi-agency forums should be led by their agency online protocols and agree a joint approach to determine which virtual platforms are appropriate.
+- Multi-agency forums should be led by their agency online protocols and agree a joint approach to determine which virtual platforms are appropriate to continue to use.

 - Chairs of multi-agency forums should be skilled in managing virtual meetings.
 SafeLives recommends using the case structure and sending it to all agency representatives beforehand.